-- Short-term vs. long-term debt.
+- Short-term vs. long-term debt,

-- General obligation debt vs. revenue debt.
+- General obligation debt vs. revenue debt,

-- Fixed rate debt.
+- Fixed rate debt,

-- Lease-backed debt.
+- Lease-backed debt,

-- Special obligation debt, such as assessment district debt.
+- Special obligation debt, such as assessment district debt,

-- Certificates of obligation.
+- Certificates of obligation,

-- Combination tax and revenue debt.
+- Combination tax and revenue debt,

-- Tax Increment Reinvestment Zone (TIRZ) debt.
+- Tax Increment Reinvestment Zone (TIRZ) debt,

-- Public Improvement District (PID) debt.
+- Public Improvement District (PID) debt,

-- Conduit issues.
+- Conduit issues,

-- Tax Notes.
+- Tax Notes, and

-- Taxable and tax-exempt debt.
+- Taxable debt.

-- Commercial Paper.

 The issuance of long-term variable rate debt and interest rate swaps are expressly prohibited by this policy.
-The Chief Financial Officer/Director of Finance will be responsible for evaluating this type of debt and will present a variable rate debt policy or interest rate swap policy to the City Council for approval as necessary.
+The Director of Finance will be responsible for evaluating this type of debt and will present a variable rate debt policy or interest rate swap policy to the City Council for approval as necessary.